devajmeireles/fraction/docs/using.md

 Do you remember all the work we had to do in the past to get actions wrapped in the Laravel container by default, before using _Fraction_?
 That's one of the problems _Fraction_ solves: **everything related to _Fraction_ actions is encapsulated in the Laravel container by default.** <ins>Since actions are fully resolved by the Laravel container</ins>, you can rely on Laravel's dependency resolution to inject any necessary dependencies into the action.

-For example, if you want to inject an instance of `Illuminate\Http\Request:
+For example, if you want to inject an instance of `Illuminate\Http\Request`:

 ```php
 // app/Actions/CreateUser.php